-Active shareholding, where shareholders influence a company’s decisions by exercising their rights as owners, has recently made headlines and is being increasingly used to influence corporate behaviour.
+Shareholder activism, the practice of shareholders purposefully exercising their rights as owners to influence a company’s decisions, has recently made headlines and is being increasingly used to change corporate behaviour.
 Much of this publicised activism has focussed on issues of governance and short-term economic gains, with significant implications for environmental sustainability.

 Some investors and other activists, usually local and small in comparison, have also been engaging companies on environmental issues, with concrete results.
 However, these efforts are usually too diffuse and small-scale to outweigh the effects of larger activist activities, or achieve environmental sustainability at the pace and scale required.